samaraszaa/liberty-theme/README.md

-# liberty-theme
+# Liberty Theme
- A duchromatic theme for WordPress
+ A duchromatic theme for a WordPress blog.
+Made with Bootstrap 4. :yellow_heart: